inkline/inkline.io/src/pages/docs/utilities/text.md

 - `_{xs|sm|md|lg|xl|xxl}:text-align:right` or `_{xs|sm|md|lg|xl|xxl}:text:right`

 ### Text Wrapping and Overflow
-You can wrap text using the `._white-space:normal` utility class.
+You can wrap text using the `_white-space:normal` utility class.

 <example :component="TextWrapExample" :html="TextWrapExampleHTML"></example>

-You can also prevent text from wrapping with a `._white-space:nowrap` utility class.
+You can also prevent text from wrapping with a `_white-space:nowrap` utility class.

 <example :component="TextNowrapExample" :html="TextNowrapExampleHTML"></example>

 Text wrapping utilities also come with breakpoint-specific classes, same as text alignment classes.

-For longer content, adding the `._text:truncate` utility class will truncate the text with an ellipsis.
+For longer content, adding the `_text:truncate` utility class will truncate the text with an ellipsis.
 Truncation requires `display: inline-block` or `display: block`.

 <example :component="TextTruncateExample" :html="TextTruncateExampleHTML"></example>